PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the two indexed families, but continues to own multi-unary, swish, split, slice, Add, Pad, PReLU, Dequantize, and Softmax inputs plus the separate quantized-post path.
+The legacy matcher now skips the two indexed families, but continues to own swish, split, slice, Add, Pad, PReLU, Dequantize, and Softmax inputs plus the separate quantized-post path.

 Changed files for this checkpoint: